 Cit.
 Peter Boyce

-To understand how and why it works, we need to make a little step back and look at how we as human beings relate to light.
+To understand how and why it works, we need to take a step back and look at how we relate to light as human beings.

-Visually, it allows us to see, get a clear perception of the space around us and perform even meticulous tasks effectively.
+- Visually, as it allows us to get a clear perception of the space around us and perform even meticulous tasks effectively.

-Biologically, it influences our production of hormones, which in turn impacts on our sleep-wake cycle (the so called circadian rhythm).
+- Biologically, as it influences our production of hormones, which in turn impacts on our sleep-wake cycle (the so-called circadian rhythm).

-And emotionally, it impacts our mood and overall comfort.
+- Emotionally, as it affects our mood and overall comfort.

-Sunlight is not static.
-Instead, it varies during the day in both intensity and colour: from low and warm at dawn, to very bright and cool during the day, back to low and warm again in the evening.
+Sunlight is not static and varies during the day in both intensity and colour.
+From low and warm at dawn, to very bright and cool during the day, back to low and warm again in the evening.

-And the way our body works is strictly linked to the variations in natural light.
-In particular, exposure to cool light (or blue light) inhibits our production of melatonine (the hormone of sleep) and stimulates the production of cortisol and dopamine (the hormons that make us feel awake).
-Which is why we naturally feel awake during the day and sleepy at night.
+The way our body works is strictly linked to the variations in natural light.
+In particular, exposure to cool light (or blue light) inhibits the production of melatonin (the hormone of sleep) and stimulates the production of cortisol and dopamine (the hormones that make us feel awake).
+Which is why we naturally feel awake during the day and sleepy at night!

-These days, we spend 90% of our lives indoors, and this makes it extremely important to care about the quality and the effects of our artificial lighting systems.
-Until now, artificial lighting has never really considered wellbeing and when compared to sunlight, standard artificial lighting tends to:
+These days, we spend 90% of our lives indoors, and this makes the quality and the effects of artificial lighting systems extremely important.
+Until now though, artificial lighting has never really considered wellbeing and – when compared to sunlight – standard artificial lighting tends to:

-Overall this messes up with our hormone production, which is likely to cause sleep problems.
-And poor sleep can have a number of wellbeing and health consequences from bad mood and low memory, to lazier metabolism and immunosystem, up to cardiovascular diseases...just to name a few.
+Overall this messes up with our hormonal balance, which is likely to cause sleep problems.
+And poor sleep can have a number of wellbeing and health consequences from bad mood and low memory, to lazier metabolism and immune system, up to cardiovascular diseases...just to name a few.

 The knowledge about the effects of sleep on health has been around for quite a while, so it might be fair to ask why this Human Centric Lighting concept is gaining traction only now.

-Well, the reason is that today we have the technology and the knowledge to makes it both possible and efficient.
+One reason is that today we have the technology and knowledge to make this both possible and efficient.

-On top of that, we also have a better understanding of how our sight works.
-In particular, we've discovered the existence of a third light receptor in our eyes that comes into play in the regulation of our circadian rhythm.
+On top of this, we now have a better understanding of how our sight works.
+In particular, experts have discovered the existence of a third light receptor in our eyes, which comes into play in the regulation of our circadian rhythm.

-Human Centric lighting acts on the 5 aspects of light, adjusting them for our wellbeing.
-Let’s take a look at each one in turn:
+Human Centric Lighting acts on the 5 aspects of light, adjusting them for our wellbeing.

-Just like sunlight, Human Centric Light gradually increases when we wake up, shines bright during the day and gets – gradually – less bright as the evening comes.
+Just like sunlight, Human Centric Lighting fades up gradually when we wake up, shines bright during the day and gets – gradually – less bright as the evening comes.

 This considers where the light comes from (overhead, wall flush etc.) and makes sure we get a comfortable environment without glare, dark areas or unwanted shadows.

-Light colour changes according to the time of the day.
-Sensors can detect the level of light outdoors and adjust indoor light accordingly, allowing considerable energy savings as well.
+Light colour also changes according to the time of the day.
+Sensors can detect the level of light outdoors and adjust indoor light accordingly, allowing considerable energy savings as a plus.

 How long we’re exposed to light makes a difference.
-In particular, light exposure at night can affect sleep quality and light intensity should decrease as the night approaches.
+In particular, light exposure at night can affect sleep quality.
+Which is why light intensity should decrease as the night approaches.

 Let's finish off with a few examples of fixtures that reflect the Human Centric Lighting concept!